bgeorge96/CKAD_training_material/README.md

 ## Learning by Doing

 The goal of this repo is to provide some hands on experiences where possible to get some learning by doing different K8s things.
-Where applitcable I intent to make folders of problems to help people work through.
+Where applicable I intent to make folders of problems to help people work through.

 If you feel like you need to get up to speed on K8s and some of the basics this Pluralsight video course might be a good place to start: https://app.pluralsight.com/paths/certificate/certified-kubernetes-application-developer-ckad